Steps to Apply

 What does my admission status mean?

-Incomplete Application File*: A document (transcript and/or diploma/degree certificate) or test score required by the SDSU Graduate Admissions Office is missing or has not been completed.
+Pending To-Do List*: A document (transcript and/or diploma/degree certificate) or test score required by the SDSU Graduate Admissions Office is missing or has not been completed.
 An incomplete application status indicates further action is required by the applicant.

-University Evaluating File for Preliminary Eligibility*: Admission file is complete and being evaluated by the SDSU Graduate Admissions Office to determine if the applicant has met the minimum SDSU requirements for admission.
+Graduate Admissions Evaluation*: Admission file is complete and being evaluated by the SDSU Graduate Admissions Office to determine if the applicant has met the minimum SDSU requirements for admission.
 Review the University Catalog for minimum requirements.
 There is no further action required of the applicant.

 *Please note this status only applies to required documents submitted to the SDSU Graduate Admissions Office.
 Applicants should check with their individual department for the status of required supplemental documents.